 This is an overview on how to use the libcurl multi interface in your C programs.
 There are specific man pages for each function mentioned in here.
-There's also the libcurl-the-guide document for a complete tutorial to programming with libcurl and the libcurl(3) man page for an overview of the libcurl easy interface.
+There's also the libcurl-tutorial(3) man page for a complete tutorial to programming with libcurl and the libcurl-easy(3) man page for an overview of the libcurl easy interface.

-All functions in the multi interface are prefixed with curl_multi.
+All functions in the multi interface are prefixed with curl\multi.